fidian/presentations/emergency-preparedness-merit-badge/index.md

 Lessen the impact of the next emergency by taking action now.

-It's finding new ways or taking an action to see if you can improve any of the other four aspects.
+It's **taking an action** to see if you can improve any of the other four aspects.

 Notes:

-This class can be seen as mitigation for people who are not prepared, or protection as a review of what you already have on place.
+Taking this class can be seen as a mitigation step.
+Checklists, audits, and annual reviews are also mitigation steps.

-Mitigation is often done after an event, but can be done in advance.
+The important part is that it is an action you are taking.

 ---